Conference: Mathematical Aspects of Topological Insulators “Bulk-defect” and “Bulk-boundary” correspondences

 Bernardo Uribe, Universidad del Norte, Colombia: Magnetic Equivariant Graded Brauer Group

-Given a magnetic finite group, we consider the similarity classes of magnetic equivariant central simple graded algebras over the complex numbers.
-We call this set the magnetic equivariant graded Brauer group and its structure as an abelian group is explicitly determined.
-Following Karoubi, we argue that the elements of this graded Brauer group parametrize the twistings of the magnetic equivariant K-theory of a point.
+In this talk I will present an approach on how to understand Kitaev’s periodic table in the magnetic setting.
+For this I will consider similarity classes of magnetic equivariant central simple graded algebras over the complex numbers.
+We call this set the magnetic equivariant graded Brauer group and its structure as an abelian group will be explicitly determined.
+Following Karoubi, we will argue that the elements of this graded Brauer group parametrize the twistings of the magnetic equivariant K-theory of a point.
+This twisted magnetic equivariant K-theory groups will provide the information for the enhanced periodic tables for topological insulators.

 Speakers